 Cranberry sauce is a requirement on many holiday tables.
 But for those who need to avoid cane and fruit sugars, or keto dieters who are watching carbohydrates, cranberry sauce is often off-limits.

-With all the natural sweeteners available, it is amazingly easy to create a homemade cranberry sauce that limits sugar and carbohydrates.
+With all the natural sweeteners available, it is amazingly easy to create a homemade cranberry sauce without sugar that limits carbohydrates.

 Want to learn more about non-cane sweeteners?
 Take a look at my post, Best Sugar Alternatives.

 This sauce has a sweet taste without the typical aftertaste that some sweeteners other than cane sugar will often leave behind.

 It is really good!
 Most people will not notice the difference in taste from cranberry sauce made with cane sugar.

 Homemade cranberry sauce has just a few key ingredients.

 Of course, cranberries are the main ingredient in this recipe.
 Alone they are very tart.
 Too tart to eat without sugar to balance the tartness.
 Most prepared cranberry sauce is full of sugar and of course carbohydrates.

 Making your own puts you in control.
 You will control ingredients, including how much sugar, or which sugar alternative you use in the recipe.